"Now that I have said it, it must be Canon!"

 .
 Hell is depicted in broad strokes in The Bible

-— a place of darkness and wailing and gnashing of teeth, a lake of fire — but doesn't really give too many specifics about Hell beyond that.
+— a place of darkness and wailing and gnashing of teeth, a lake of fire — that's really as specific as it gets.
 That there are specific places in Hell to send the unchaste, the literal infidels, and the betrayers is all Dante's idea.

 This is especially likely to happen if there is no one who can unambiguously provide Word Of God